khadija-emam/IstGerade/README.md

 # IstGerade

 # What is the project
-this app is used to check if a number is odd or even. </b>it is in german language
+this app is used to check if a number is odd or even. <br>it is in german language

 # Main Features
 1. Kotlin